 - Dress, talk, and act as a professional. - Exemplify professionalism in dealing with confidential information. - Apply professional ethics to relations with students, staff, special teachers, building and grounds maintenance staff, office staff, and other school community members. - Assume responsibility for the quality of the placement experience, seek out new involvement possibilities, ask for new assignments or responsibilities as soon as possible, and display self-reliance, desire, enthusiasm and initiative. - Take part in out-of-class activities such as PTA/PTO, faculty and professional meetings, book fairs, etc. - Will not serve as a substitute teacher. - Be on time and prepared each day, arriving when your cooperating teacher arrives or earlier and staying until your cooperating teacher leaves. - Notify the cooperating teacher and the TCU Field Supervisor as soon as possible if you are sick or in case of an emergency.
-Absences MUST be made up during the semester and documentation is required (doctor's note, etc.).
-Make-up days are a discussion with the Cooperating Teacher and TCU Field Supervisor in order to meet the required Educator Preparation Program and TEA Clinical Teaching days. - Communicate with the TCU Field Supervisor about problems, progress and visitation/observation times.
+You will be required to make up any absences at the end of your clinical/student teaching experience to reach a minimum of 70 days.
+TEA requirement: minimum of 70 days (TAC§228.35 E, 2A).
+One full day is considered 7 hours.
+You cannot add 3 hours from one day to another day of 4 hours to create a "full day" of 7 hours. - Communicate with the TCU Field Supervisor about problems, progress and visitation/observation times.
 If you have ANY concerns or problems, discuss them with your Cooperating Teacher first.
 If you cannot resolve the issue in this manner, call, text or e-mail your TCU Field Supervisor immediately! - Develop detailed written lesson plans in advance of delivery of lessons. - Review and discuss the lesson plans with the cooperating teacher before the lesson begins. - Observe the instructional strategies of the cooperating teacher and the classroom management techniques employed. - Learn the names of the students in the assigned class or classes, as well as the relevant staff members of the school. - Ask to test new ideas within the structure the cooperating teacher has established, making them available to the cooperating teacher several days in advance of a given lesson.